 At Hero Diamond level, every stone bears a unique name of its own – Argyle Thea Radiant, Argyle Red Heart, Argyle Imperial Violet Shield.
 Suitably ‘Hollywood’ names for ultra-rare diamonds.
 Now in the keeping of McKinney and Cleary, these diamonds and more besides are destined to have their value further enhanced by being placed into the sort of jewellery designs normally associated with royalty.

-Examples such as this go a long way towards demonstrating that the sky really is the limit where the value of pink diamonds is concerned.
-And while it might be tempting to think that pink diamonds are well beyond the reach of the average investor, Eric at Pink Diamond Capital, begs to differ.
+Examples such as this go a long way towards demonstrating that the sky really is the limit where the value is concerned.
+And while it might be tempting to think they are well beyond the reach of the average investor, Eric at Pink Diamond Capital, begs to differ.

 So while the world is dazzled by the deals done at the very top end of the diamond market, it shouldn’t distract those working on their retirement funding from learning more about pink diamonds as an investment.
 Just a glance at their growth over the past two decades – during which Argyle investment grade pink diamonds have outperformed the ASX many times over – is quite an eye-opener.